SirEelBiscuits/mesitype/README.md

 * Newtons
 * Scalar

-except for Scaler, these may also take a Sq suffix for the squared variant.
+except for Scalar, these may also take a Sq suffix for the squared variant.
 Where possible, I strongly recommend using the precise unit names only when they need to be enforced.
 For intermediate storage, auto is shorter, safer, and far more sensible.
 That said, how you use it is your business.